eaasi-admin/rfc/009_bulk_import/009-proposal.md

 * Files imported by a user can be found in the My Resources UI in a tab titled "My Files"
 * Files are displayed in a list that displays file name, format, size, and date imported.
 Files may be sorted on any of these properties.
 * A check box is next to each file in the queue.
 The action menu appears when one file is selected, with options to "Create Object" or "Delete"
+* **Files cannot be added to an emulation project until they have been compiled as an object**

 ## Create Object